Guide to Work, Study, Travel and Living Abroad

 How to Find the Right Boat to Work On

-Yacht deliveries can range from taking a neglected 32-footer built in the 1960’s from Bermuda to Nova Scotia in the dead of winter (which I have unfortunately experienced), to sailing a sparkling new 70-footer in the warm Trade Winds of the Caribbean, island hopping your way around some of the most beautiful sailing grounds in the world.
+Yacht deliveries can range from taking a neglected 32-footer built in the 1960s from Bermuda to Nova Scotia in the dead of winter (which I have unfortunately experienced) to sailing a sparkling new 70-footer in the warm Trade Winds of the Caribbean, island hopping your way around some of the most beautiful sailing grounds in the world.
 So it pays to do some research before signing up for any trip that is out there.

-Use the internet to Find a Boat: If you are like me and come from a rural inland town, or are otherwise far removed from the ocean, the internet is quite useful and provides another means to find a boat.
-Several websites are dedicated to finding crew, particularly for deliveries, and most are set-up so that you can access them for free.
-Professional delivery skippers often post ads looking for volunteer crew, and it is often just a matter of sending your resume, a photo and a short email about why you want to crew that will get you on a boat.
-Oftentimes these skippers are willing to take inexperienced crew as a third or fourth member, and are usually very amenable to teaching.
+Use the Internet: If you are like me, come from a rural inland town, or are otherwise far removed from the ocean, the Internet is helpful and provides another way to find a boat.
+Several websites are dedicated to finding crew, particularly for deliveries, and they often allow you free access.
+Professional delivery skippers often post ads looking for volunteer crew people, and it is usually just a matter of sending your resume, a photo, and a short email about why you want to crew that will get you on a boat.
+Frequently these skippers are willing to take inexperienced crew as a third or fourth member and are usually very amenable to teaching.

-Take Part in “Cruising Rally’s”: Increasing numbers of retired businessmen and women are buying boats with big dreams of crossing big oceans, yet without the knowledge, skill or confidence to do so alone.
-Several career sailors have recognized this conundrum and “Cruising Rally’s” are becoming more and more popular in all the oceans of the world.
-They are organized by experienced sailors with thousands of ocean miles, and together with up to 50 other boats, inexperienced sailors (mostly retirees) can cross the ocean of their dreams in the relative safety of the group, with experienced leadership.
-Once in port, these newfound ocean sailors have the added benefit of organized parties and events where they can share the joys of their first ocean passage with others.
+Take Part in “Cruising Rallies”: Increasing numbers of retired businessmen and women are buying boats with big dreams of crossing big oceans without the knowledge, skill, or confidence to do so alone.
+Several career sailors have recognized this problem, and "Cruising Rallies" are becoming increasingly popular in all the world's oceans.
+They are organized by experienced sailors with thousands of ocean miles, and together with up to 50 other boats, inexperienced sailors (primarily retirees) can cross the ocean of their dreams in the relative safety of the group with experienced leadership.
+Once in port, these newfound ocean sailors have the added benefit of organized parties and events to share the joys of their first ocean passage with others.

 What About Experience?